-These needs were determined through consultation with agencies that serve vulnerable populations, the Community Needs Survey, census data, reports and plans from agency partners, information shared at advocacy groups such as HEART and Hispanic Advisory Council (HAC) and input gained from complementary planning efforts.
+These needs were determined through agency consultations with organizations that serve vulnerable populations, the Community Needs Survey, census data, reports and plans from agency partners, information shared at advocacy groups such as HEART and Hispanic Advisory Council (HAC) and input gained from complementary planning efforts.

 For survivors of abuse, finding stable, safe, affordable housing can be difficult.
 Access to safe emergency shelter is imperative for survivors fleeing abuse.
-Further, safe and stable transitional housing would allow survivors to save money, find employment, and find long term housing.
+Further, safe, and stable transitional housing for survivors would allow survivors to save money, find employment, and find long term housing suitable to their needs.
 Survivors of abuse also need better access to services and quality transportation.
 Affordable childcare is vital for survivors with children.
 Without childcare, survivors cannot find employment and rebuild their lives.
 CARDV also emphasized the importance of mental health services and healthy relationship education for youth as a key part of preventing abuse in the future.

 Stable housing is a priority for residents needing or utilizing addiction treatment services.
 Without stable housing, it is difficult for clients to have the continuity in their treatment that is usually necessary for recovery.
-Albany has 9 Oxford Houses with housing for about 110 adults in treatment or recovery.
+Albany has 9 Oxford Houses that provide housing for roughly 110 adults in treatment or recovery.
 There are also 8 faith-based recovery houses.
 LCAD clients often face unemployment or low wage jobs because many lack the education, training, or work experience to gain higher wage jobs.
 There is a need for supportive housing and transitional housing for people who with mental or substance abuse disorders.
 There is currently no detoxification or residential rehabilitation facility in Albany to help make the transition out of addiction successfully to be able to live independently.